otisvg/CV/README.md

 ## Otis Vickers-Graver

-The constant evolution of technology has always made me desperately excited for what the future holds - likely technologies we can't even comprehend yet.
-I want to help build them!
-So, I am making a career change.
-To achieve this I am studying at Makers, a highly selective 16-week remote bootcamp that will help me realise my dream of building these technologies by putting me on the path to becoming a developer.
+ Recently, I came to the realisation that work doesn't have to feel like a chore if it's enjoyable.
+After completing a couple of coding courses, and accepting my obsession with technology, I decided to make a career change from Youth Work and Stock Control into Software Engineering.
+To achieve this, I studied at Makers, a highly selective 16-week remote bootcamp.
+I learnt several languages including Ruby, JavaScript as well as fundamental practices including TDD, OOP, pair-programming and Agile methodologies.
+These skills will enable me to become a Software Engineer of the highest standard.

 <!--I love how coding allows me to merge my logical thinking processes with my creative mindset. -->